RhobanProject/Dynaban/README.md

 - The loopback imprecisions (accuracy and delay)
 - The external pertubations.
 **The default firmware has no model**, so the PID has a lot of work to do !
 Let's say that we want to follow a predefined trajectory, like a min-jerk trajectory.
 The servo is attached to a weight of 270g at a distance of 12cm.
-With a PID-only approach, we compare the ideal trajectory with 3 actual trajectories the motor realized with orders sent at 25Hz, 50Hz and 1000Hz :
+With a PID-only approach, we compare the ideal trajectory with 3 actual trajectories the motor did with orders sent at 25Hz, 50Hz and 1000Hz :
 ![Following a trajectory with a PID only approach](trajectory/half_turn_min_jerk.png)

 Even though the static precision is perfect (the I part of the PID ensures a null static error), the dynamic precision is not and even reaches ~8° when the speed is maximum.
 In a 6 DOF robotic linear arm, where the errors stack up, the lack of dynamic precision is prohibitive.
 Increasing the frequency of the orders improves the quality of the result but the enhancement is capped, there would be almost no diference in quality between the 1000Hz curve and a 2000Hz curve.
 By construction, a PID-only approach will always lag behind a moving command.
-Again, this is normal, the PID was not made to be used alone.

 In order to overcome this problem, the Dynaban firmware implements a model of the motor.
 More precisely :